Updated October 19, 2020

 The State Department warns of challenges to any international travel at this time, including mandatory quarantines, travel restrictions, and closed borders.
 Foreign governments may implement restrictions with little notice, even in destinations that were previously low risk.
 If you choose to travel internationally, your trip may be severely disrupted, and it may be difficult to arrange travel back to the United States.

 The border between Canada and the U.S. is closed to non-essential travel.
 The U.S.-Mexico border is closed to nonessential travel. this action does not prevent U.S. citizens from returning home.
 These closures do not include those needing to cross the borders at legal ports of entry for: commerce, trade, education, first-responders, medical or health reasons.
-The closures have been extended through July 21, 2020.
+The closures have been extended through at least October 21, 2020.

 Canada has extended its large cruise ship ban through Oct.
 31. It bans cruise ships in Canadian waters that accommodate more than 100 guests overnight.